 Families & Friends

 Granted: each airline has to do its homework.
 It has to be prepared for the worst case.
 Emergency plans have to be adapted to new developments like the widespread use of social media.
 But some of the parameters contributing to the perfect crisis communications storm are far from a carrier’s influence.
 And it doesn’t really help that many journalists don’t know about procedures.
 In many cases national law strictly regulates what an airline may say or not.
 And this is for a reason.
-Good crisis communications is not about just feeding the beast.
+Good crisis communication is not about just feeding the beast.
 It is about being present and available providing facts, not speculation or a prime time show.
 This might not seem to pay off immediately.
 The damage resulting from speculating and giving out faulty information would be way bigger, though.
 The NTSB brilliantly summarizes that in a rule of thumb: “What could have been said about a flight before it crashed, can also be said afterwards - nothing else.”
 In other words: Stick to the facts.
 Regarding MH370 there are hardly any.
 It is an unprecedented situation.
-Being prepared is not a condition.
+Being prepared is not someting you have achieved at some point.
 It is a perpetual process.
-And you can never do too much to be prepared.